nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_08_Redis_TLS.md

 ```

 The `SslClientAuthenticationOptions` delegate allows you to configure various TLS settings, such as allowed SSL/TLS protocols, allowed cipher suites, certificate selection delegate, and certificate validation delegate.

-Remember to replace `PATH_TO_CERT_FILE` with the actual path to your certificate file.

 ### Usage Example: